Bodega-style Bacon, Egg, and Cheese Breakfast Sandwich

 • Ingredients

-• 2 egg, lightly scrambled
+• 2 eggs, lightly scrambled

-• 1 slice canadian bacon
+• 1 slice canadian bacon, chopped

 • 1 slice american cheese